China Metro Map 2026 – Lines, Schedule & Tourist Guide

 • Chengdu: Tianfu Tong Card

-You can buy these at metro service counters or convenience stores inside stations.
-A small deposit (around RMB 20) is required, which you can refund later if you return the card.
-With this card, you simply tap in and tap out, just like using Touch ‘n Go in Malaysia.
+You can buy these at metro service counters, customer service centres, or convenience stores inside stations.
+A small deposit (around RMB 20) is required, which is refundable if you return the card — though the refund process may be limited to specific service counters and can sometimes be complex.
+With this card, you simply tap in and tap out, just like using Touch 'n Go in Malaysia.
 It can also be used for buses, trams, and even some taxis in certain cities.

 3. Mobile Payment Options